Home Test Kitchen Buying Guides

 The glossy black design and digital controls give this Russell Hobbs air fryer a touch of style to match its functionality.
 With an 8-litre capacity and 10 pre-set cooking modes, the Satisfry air fryer lives up to its name whether you’re cooking chips, veggies or tender meats.

-It also has over 150 five star reviews on Amazon.
+It also has 70 five star reviews on Amazon (and counting).
 “What is not to love.
-This item is super easy to clean, easy to control and cooks so damn well I have almost stopped using the oven altogether,” shared one recent Australian shopper.
+This item is super easy to clean, easy to control and cooks so damn well I have almost stopped using the oven altogether,” shared one recent Aussie shopper.

 Another posted: “We love this air fryer so much and practically use it daily.
 Everything from the design, the cook time, the evenness of the cooking and how easy it is to use.
 I 100 per cent recommend this air fryer.
 Best quality for the best price.”